reaperhulk/dsa-ctf/emails/dsa_details.md

 `rinv` is calculated just like `kinv` above.
 So since we know every value with the exception of `k` all we need to learn is `k` to obtain `x`!

+Why don't you look at the source code to see how they derive `k` for signatures.
+It must be predictable in some fashion.
+Email me if you're having trouble!